eklitzke/ptrace-syscall/README.md

 variable is NULL and you try to access a field on it you will immediately segfault.

+When you run Python as a REPL, it initializes itself in a very strange way -- totally differently from how it works when you run a Python script.
+When invoked as a REPL it basically just enters a readline loop that uses `select()` to read characters from stdin, and then does the equivalent of calling `eval` on each line you enter.
+So at any given time, when the REPL is idle, there is actually no current threadstate and no current frame.
+If you want to know more details I recommend looking at the GDB backtrace of a REPL interpreter vs a script and you can see how they're initialized very differently.

+This was the root of my problem -- I was testing my code against a bare `python` REPL and not an actual Python script.

 Because of how GCC optimizes the Python code, literally the first instruction of `PyEval_GetFrame` accesses `_PyThreadStateCurrent`.
 In fact, the entire method disassembles into this: